thir13en/training-angular/notes/general.md

 Is what makes components styles only accessible from within the component template.
 It is achieved by adding a custom property to the component template elements, which acts as a scope identifier, so as to simulate a shadow dom.

+### Angular build process
+The `ng` command reads your `angular.json` file to find which Builder should be used.
+The Builder layer is internally called `Architect`, so look in your `angular.json` for a key `architect`, and you'll see mappings for what builder to use.
+For example, say you run `ng build`;
+the default builder is `@angular-devkit/build-angular:browser`.